CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

 ## **Task 1: Create Application Group**

 An application group of type ‘Desktop’ was created automatically while creating the Session Host in previous exercise.
-Now in this task, we will create a new application group of type ‘*RemoteApp*’ and publish two applications in it.
+In this task, we will create a new application group of type ‘*RemoteApp*’ and publish two applications in it.
 Also, we will assign users to both the application groups.

 1. Navigate to Azure portal, then search for *Windows Virtual Desktop* in search bar and select **Windows Virtual Desktop** from the suggestions.